pockerman/qubit-notes/ml/2025-08-28-evaluate-RAG-based-system.md

 ### Evalaute generation quality

 After retrieving the relevant documents, the system should generate a response.
 This is another aspect that we need to evaluate.
-Some metrices we can use here are:
+Some metrics we can use here are:

 - Faithfulness/Groundedness: Does the answer strictly rely on retrieved documents?
 (No hallucinations)
 - Relevance: Is the generated text answering the query?
 - Factuality: Are facts accurate according to trusted sources?

 Evaluating generation quality may not be straightforward.
 Particularly, if we don't have reference answers.
-If however such answers exist, we can use mterics such as <a href="https://en.wikipedia.org/wiki/BLEU">BLEU</a>, <a href="https://en.wikipedia.org/wiki/ROUGE_(metric)">ROUGE</a>, or
+If however such answers exist, we can use metrics such as <a href="https://en.wikipedia.org/wiki/BLEU">BLEU</a>, <a href="https://en.wikipedia.org/wiki/ROUGE_(metric)">ROUGE</a>, or
 <a href="https://huggingface.co/spaces/evaluate-metric/bertscore">BERTScore</a>.
 Another approach can be to use another model to rate factuality and faithfulness i.e. LLM-as-a-judge.
 Human evaluation can also be employed i.e. domain experts score the model's output.
 However, this approach may not be easy to automate.